-When a property is given a value in org-publish-project-alist, its setting overrides the value of the corresponding user variable (if any) during publishing. options set within a file (see Section 10.5.5 [Export options], page 69), however, override everything.
+When a property is given a value in org-publish-project-alist, its setting overrides the value of the corresponding user variable (if any) during publishing.
+Options set within a file (see Section 12.6.5 [Export options], page 79), however, override everything.

-11.1.6 Links between published files
+13.1.6 Links between published files

-To create a link from one Org-mode file to another, you would use something like '[[file:foo.org][The foo]]' or simply 'file:foo.org.' (see Chapter 4 [Hyperlinks], page 23).
+To create a link from one Org-mode file to another, you would use something like '[[file:foo.org][The foo]]' or simply 'file:foo.org.' (see Chapter 4 [Hyperlinks], page 24).
 Upon publishing this link becomes a link to 'foo.html'.
 In this way, you can interlink the pages of your "org web" project and the links will work as expected when you publish them to HTML.

 You may also link to related files, such as images.
 Provided you are careful with relative pathnames, and provided you have also configured org-publish to upload the related files, these links will work too.
-Section 11.2.2 [Complex example], page 73 for an example of this usage.
+Section 13.2.2 [Complex example], page 84 for an example of this usage.

 Sometime an Org-mode file to be published may contain links that are only valid in your production environment, but not in the publishing location.
-In this case, use the property to define a function for checking link validity.
+In this case, use the property :link-validation-function Function to validate links to define a function for checking link validity.
 This function must accept two arguments, the file name and a directory relative to which the file name is interpreted in the production environment.
 If this function returns nil, then the HTML generator will only insert a description into the HTML file, but no link.
-One option for this function is org-publish-validate-link which checks if the given file is part of any project in org-publish-project-alist.
+One option for this function is org-publish-validate-link which checks if the given file is part of any project in orgpublish-project-alist.